Cognitive therapy (CT): definition, application, and effectivity

 What is Cognitive therapy (CT)?

 The fundamental assumption of cognitive therapy is that thought precedes mood.
 The focus is on present thinking, communication, and behaviors rather than past experiences.
-Cognitive therapy is all about problem-solving, MedicineNet reports.
+Cognitive therapy is all about problem-solving.

 The term cognitive therapy is often used as a synonym for cognitive-behavioral therapy (CBT).
-While they do have a lot in common, these terms should not be used interchangeably.
+While they do have a lot in common, these terms are not meant to be used interchangeably.

 Cognitive therapy is a therapeutic technique concerned with identifying and correcting negative beliefs as well as automatic assumptions that lead to an impaired state of mind, as mentioned above.